ejasquith/kendal-chess-club/docs/INTERVIEWS.md

 ### Would you take the visual design of the site into consideration?
 Barring any other factors, would you be more inclined to join a group with a more modern or stylishly designed site?

 > I would definitely take the website design into consideration.
 Something with a softer design that borders modern would be more inviting to me as a beginner.
 Something stylish would be nice, but it runs the possibility of being loud if that makes sense???
 If there is a balance, that would be great.

-## Interviewee 4: Tim Lounds, end user

-Tim is an active member of the Kendal Chess Club, attending weekly as well as representing the club in county tournaments.
-I interviewed him to get an idea of what a member would expect from a club they are a part of, and what features would be important in that context.

-### As an active member of the club, do you use the club's current website?

-> [answer]

-### What features, content, or information do/would you find helpful as a member?

-> [answer]

-### Would you rather keep up with general chess world news through your club's site or other more established sources?

-> [answer]